Istighfar: In the Qur'an

 Istighfar, and some other words from the same root such as Ghafir, Al-Ghafoor, Ghaffar, occur in the Qur'an more than seventy times.

 Quranic verses regarding istighfar

-In the Qur'an, there are numerous verses on the issue of istighfar, in which Allah commands the believers to always seek his forgiveness and turn to Him.
+In the Qur'an, there are numerous verses on the issue of istighfar, in which Allah commands the believers to always ask for forgiveness and turn to Him.
 Some examples of these verses are: